kalpaj12/VS-Code-Builder/README.md

 1) Download and install MinGW from the above link.

-2) After successful completion of installation of MinGW, navigate to `MinGW\bin` folder.
+2) After successful installation, navigate to `MinGW\bin`.
 Once inside, paste the builder.bat file in here.

   **Note:** Cross check that MinGW\bin is set as path under environment variables.

-3) Copy the .vscode folder along with the Input.txt and Output.txt files, to the workspace folder on vs code (where your C/C++ codes are present).
+3) Copy the .vscode folder along with the Input.txt and Output.txt files, to your workspace folder (where your C/C++ codes are present).

 4) Navigate to c_cpp_properties.json under .vscode folder (the same one as above) and make necessary changes to `C:\\Software\\MinGW\\lib\\gcc\\mingw32\\5.1.0\\include\\c++`and  `compilerPath": "C:\\Software\\MinGW\\bin\\mingw32-g++.exe`.Change/modify the above locations to match your install location of MinGW.